Dpdl-io/Dpdl-sample-Apps/DpdlCryptoTransactionApp.md

 The Dpdl app 'DpdlCryptoTransactionApp' serves as demonstrator of how Dpdl can be used to implement some applications.

 The application make use of the 'libethc' C library to create and sign Ethereum transactions which can than eventually be sent to the Ethereum network for processing.
-The transaction is Only create, but NOT send to the network.
+The transaction is Only created, but NOT sent to the network.

 The following parameters can be adjusted in the Dpdl code (in hex format):